Mintbase/Grants-Program/applications/bldg_app.md

 ### Ecosystem Fit
 Currently, ESG analysis and data are created through private services (i.e. Morningstar, MSCI, Sustainalytics) with very little information available for public use.
 Our aim is to expand on real-time ESG analysis produced by the user and organizational activity on our platform, all verified and secure on-chain.

-We believe this to be a unique opportunity to transition our current and new users onto blockchain while deploying a consumer application on Polkadot.
+We believe this to be a unique opportunity to transition our current and new users onto blockchain while deploying a consumer application on Mintbase.

 ## Team :busts_in_silhouette: